Pauperformance/pauperformance.github.io/index.md

 ---

-## The current Pauperformance code for decks is **740**.
+## The current Pauperformance code for decks is **835**.
-It refers to Commander Legends: Battle for Baldur's Gate (clb), released on 2022-06-10.
+It refers to Shadows over Innistrad Remastered (sir), released on 2023-03-21.

 ---